13

 evening after dinner interesting people became my friends escaped into

-distant places and exotic cultures
+distant places and exotic cultures!However…of

 course there is always “something” that holds one’s dreams hostage.
 At